-Sanders and Buttigieg take heavy fire at Democratic presidential debate
+Sanders and Buttigieg face barrage of attacks at Democratic presidential debate

 “Donald Trump’s worst nightmare is a candidate who will bring people in from the middle,” Klobuchar said at the eighth Democratic debate.
 “I think we need someone to head up this ticket that actually brings people with her instead of shutting them out.”

-Former Vice President Joe Biden, reeling from a disappointing fourth-place finish in Iowa, said Trump would have a handy label for Sanders, 78, a leader in the party’s progressive wing.

-Biden also questioned whether Buttigieg had enough experience to face off with Trump.
+Biden and Klobuchar also questioned whether Buttigieg had enough experience to face off with Trump.
 Buttigieg served two terms as mayor of South Bend, a city with a population of 100,000.

+“It is easy to go after Washington, because that’s a popular thing to do,” Klobuchar said, telling Buttigieg that “it’s popular to say and makes you look like a cool newcomer.”

+Buttigieg said the Washington insider experience of some of his rivals was no longer what was needed, and it was time to “turn the page” on the old Washington politics.

 Billionaire activist Tom Steyer said Buttigieg has not been able to show much appeal to the black and Latino voters who are crucial to a winning Democratic campaign.